ai-atoms/milady-docs/src/contents/general.rst

 Contact
 ~~~~~~~

-The questions and suggestions can be sent to our `email`_ .
+The questions and suggestions can be sent to our :email:`sent to our email<ai.unseen.group@gmail.com>` .
 We will be happy to answer!

-.. _email: ai.unseen.group@gmail.com

 They appreciate and use MILADY
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~